This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Parsnip Harvest Times and Sizes

-Use a fork to loosen the soil gently for these stubborn roots.
+Use a garden fork to loosen the soil before harvesting.

 Harvesting Root Vegetables Safely